 - I. Experiment Title

 - II.
 Date you are doing the lab

 - III.
 Experiment Objective: what is the purpose of the lab?

 - IV.
 Reaction Scheme (structural formula equation given in lab handout): Reactants with reagents over the arrow and products to the right of the arrow.

-- V. Reagents and Products Information
+- V. Reagent Information: given to you already in table format in lab handout

 - a.
 Structure

 - b.
 Molecular Weight

 - c.
 Density

-- d.
-Melting Point/boiling Point
+- c.
+Melting Point/boiling point

-- e.
-Safety Information

 - VI.
 Experimental Procedure (on divided page; on left hand side is procedure and on the right hand side is left blank for observations made during lab)